mohammadeimon/mohammadeimon/README.md

 ## Hi there! 👨‍🎓

-I'm Mohammad, an aspiring data analyst.
+I'm Mohammad, a data analyst.

 ### ✨ About Me in 30 Secs ✨
 - 👩🏻‍💻 Recent College Graduate
 - 📊 Extremely Interested in Data!
 - 📝 Experienced in SQL, Python and Tableau

-### 📚 Projects & Guides 📚
-- For my portfolio guide

 ### 💡 Core Competencies 💡
 - Tools: SQL, Python, Tableau